jeffschubert/homebridge-daikin-oneplus/README.md

     "ignoreOutdoorHumSensor": false,    // If true, do not load outdoor humidity sensors of thermostats found in Daikin account.
     "ignoreOutdoorTemp": false,         // If true, do not load outdoor temperature data of thermostats found in Daiking account.
     "enableAwaySwitch": false,          // If true, enable switch accessory to get/set the Away state of thermostats found in Daikin account.
+    "enableStateSwitches": false,         // If true, enable switch accessories that indicate the current running state of thermostats found in Daikin account.
     "autoResumeSchedule": false,        // If true, enable schedule after Away switch is toggled off.
     "enableEmergencyHeatSwitch": false, // If true, enable switch accessory to request auxiliary/emergency heat only.
     "enableOneCleanFan": false,         // If true, enable fan accessory that allows the user to run one clean.